perdian/flightlog/README.md

 * Google

+To enable the OAuth authentication you have to set the following configuration parameters:

+    flightlog:
+      authentication:
+        oauth:
+          enabled: true

 For each login the application will perform an OAuth2 authentication.
 After the successful authentication an entry within the `user` table that has `internaldatabase` will be made, populated with the values retrieved from the OAuth2 provider.

 Note that in the default setup if the user authenticated via OAuth2 is *not* existing in the local database yet, then the authentication will fail.
 This is a concious choice to prohibit someone spamming the system and creating entries in the database by simply performing multiple OAuth2 authentications.

-    flightlog:
-      authentication:
-        oauth:
-          enabled: true

 The are two ways to allow an authentication from a new OAuth2 account: